sschoener/sschoener.github.io/_posts/2019-04-20-git-subrepo.md

 tags: [programming]
 ---

-In thet past, I have used both `git submodules` and `git subtrees` until I eventually ran into so many problems with them that I just gave up and started looking for alternatives.
+In the past, I have used both `git submodules` and `git subtrees` until I eventually ran into so many problems with them that I just gave up and started looking for alternatives.
 I stumbled over `git-subrepo` ([github](https://github.com/ingydotnet/git-subrepo)), so this is the next thing I will try and then most likely give up on in 6 months.
 Since I already have trouble remembering what I need to do just to get started, here are some notes for future me.

 The setup is as follows: I have a local repository and multiple external repositories that I want to install.